 Vegan Chickpea Noodle Soup will keep you warm and cozy on chilly days.
 Homemade soup is terrific for lunch or even light dinner.
-This recipe is super easy to make.
-It’s vegan with a gluten-free option.
+Made with vegetables, pasta, chickpeas and spices, this recipe is super easy to make.
+It's vegan with a gluten-free option.

 I grew up eating that canned soup with the red and white label that Andy Warhol liked so much.
 As a kid, I thought it was delicious.
 These days, if I’m in a pinch, I’ll pick up a premade variety from Whole Foods, but I do prefer to make my own.

 One of my favorites as kid was chicken noodle soup.
 I didn’t care about so much the chicken, but loved the saltiness of the broth combined with the fun-to-eat noodles.
 I remember slurping down bowls of it while watching cartoons on sick days.
 Sometimes, my mom would pack hot soup in a thermos in my Hardy Boys lunchbox for my lunch at school.